 Table of Contents_

-Two issues hoverboard riders commonly complain about are the beeping sounds that many of the best hoverboards make when they’re not properly calibrated, and loud automated voice warnings about low batteries even when their batteries seem sufficiently charged.
+Hoverboard riders commonly complain about the beeping sounds that many of the best hoverboards make, regardless of where you get your hoverboard from.
+These issues can happen when they’re not properly calibrated and a loud automated voice warning about low battery even when the battery seems sufficiently charged.

 Both of these occurrences can make riding a lot less pleasant, but there are simple solutions for dealing with both issues that any user should be able to do without the use of a hoverboard repair kit or any electronics expertise.